RwnQ8/aiq-bios/README.md

 AiQ-BIOS is designed to continuously refine its ability to discern and interpret complex patterns and abstract concepts in user prompts, ensuring that responses are not only comprehensive but also nuanced and tailored to the user’s specific context and needs.

-The `system_prompt.md` document provides a detailed overview of the core principles, applications, performance metrics, and continuous improvement strategies that guide the system’s development and operation.
+`system_prompt.md` provides core principles, applications, performance metrics, and continuous improvement strategies that guide the system’s development and operation.

 ## Repository Structure